Alejogb1/job-board/blog-data/how-does-oauth-2-relate-to-multi-factor-authentication-mfa.md

 id: "how-does-oauth-2-relate-to-multi-factor-authentication-mfa"
 ---

-Okay, let's talk about OAuth 2 and its relationship with multi-factor authentication, or MFA.
+, let's talk about OAuth 2 and its relationship with multi-factor authentication, or MFA.
 I’ve seen this pairing come up countless times, especially when designing secure systems with third-party integrations, so it's definitely a core area of understanding.
 People often confuse their roles, so let me clarify how they work together—and crucially, how they don't.

 First, understand that OAuth 2 is fundamentally an *authorization* protocol.
 It's about granting access to resources, not directly authenticating the user *per se*.
 The core flow involves a client application requesting access to protected resources on behalf of a user, typically via an authorization server.
 This is done using tokens—access tokens, refresh tokens—rather than the user's actual credentials.
 The primary focus is delegated authorization; the user is not revealing their login to the client app.